lawnjelly/Misc/PortalDocs/portals_basics.md

 `Portal`s have some restrictions to work properly.
 They should be convex, and the polygon points should be in the same plane.
 The snapping of points to a plane is enforced because `Portal` points are only defined in 2D (with x and y coordinates) - the node transform is used to convert these to world space 3D points.
 The node transform thus determines the portal orientation.

 ## Trying it out
-By now you should be able to create a couple of rooms, add some objects (regular `MeshInstance`s) within the rooms, and add portals between the rooms.
-Try converting the rooms in the editor, and see if you can now see the objects in neighbouring rooms, through the portals.
+By now you should be able to create a couple of rooms, add some objects (regular `MeshInstance`s) within the rooms, and add a portal between the rooms.
+Try converting the rooms in the editor, and see if you can now see the objects in neighbouring rooms, through the portal.
 Great success!

 ![Simple SceneTree](images/simple_scenetree.png)